 Photo by Norm Betts.

-Douglas Cameron has been a successful member of the Canadian music community since the 1970's.
-He gained fame and notoriety with his song Mona With The Children (True North Records) in 1985.
-He received a Juno nomination for Most Promising Male Vocalist of the year in 1986 again in 2000 for Children's Album of the Year.
-His theatrical and dynamic approach to performing, coupled with his talents on many instruments adds a high degree of professionalism to this already dynamic show.
+Douglas Cameron has been a master of his trade and a successful member of the Canadian music community since the 1970's.
+He gained fame and notoriety with his song Mona With The Children (True North Records) in 1985 (accompanied by a Juno nomination for Most Promising Male Vocalist of the year).
+He did it again in 1986 for his song, Ants in Your Pants.
+His theatrical and dynamic approach to performing, coupled with his talents on many instruments adds a high degree of professionalism and an endless supply of energy to this already dynamic show.
+Photo by Norm Betts.

 On the fiddle is Billy MacInnis, a singer and multi-instrumentalist born, raised and schooled in Canadian music in Prince Edward Island.
 He offers up a lifetime career resulting in original songs, numerous recordings and an on stage persona that attracts crowds from coast to coast.
 His audience expanded greatly during his 13 year run as Stompin' Tom Connor's fiddler.
 This dynamic Canadian musician brings a Maritime flavour to this storied organization.

 New to the mix in 2023 is the very talented James McEleney.
 As an acclaimed bass player,

 James has recorded and performed across North America, Europe and Australia performing